sergeyzoloto/finance-tracker/dev.md

 [16.01.24] Login and logout end points added and tested + Cookies management + Hashing passwords [17.01.24] getProfile end point created and tested. login end point now response with cookies only [22.01.24] Refactored the code to separate password verification and token generation into separate functions for further use [23.01.24] User mockDB functions added for testing purposes.
+Draft tests for updateUser function prepared.